 The core is the structure of the body.
 It consists of muscles, ligaments, and bones that support the spine and protects vital organs.
 Injuries to the core can be debilitating and are challenging to recover from.
 This is why it is essential to have a strong core in order to prevent injury during exercise or other activities.

 A fall off a balance beam or while playing football can lead to an unstable core because it is not strong enough yet.
 This leads to injuries such as back pain, shoulder pain, knee pain, ankle pain and more.
 One way to prevent these injuries from occurring is by having a strong core before any movement begins.
+However, if you end up with a back or spine injury, you might have to consult a doctor as soon as possible.
+You can also check out another alternative like a chiropractic therapy provider, who can assist you with pain reduction and relief.

 The 5 Ways to Improve Your Core Strength